 The intention is to cover in detail all of the SSS Stratocasters Made in Mexico.
-They were first produced at the beginning of the 1990s and are still being produced, at the time of writing Donald Trump hasn't taken any drastic anti Mexican action, there are a huge number of varieties and models.
+They were first produced at the beginning of the 1990s and are still being produced, there are a huge number of varieties and models.

 |Headstock||1 butterfly string tree, truss rod adjuster at headstock|